l1kim/cse15l-lab-reports/lab3.md

 I chose the `find` command.
+For all of the ways, I found them on the same website ([https://www.redhat.com/sysadmin/linux-find-command]).
+I googled ways to use the find command in linux to get to the site.

 One way to use `find` is to find files with a certain type.
+(Source: [https://www.redhat.com/sysadmin/linux-find-command])
 ```
 $ find ~/Downloads/docsearch-main/docsearch-main/technical/911report -type f